 Codes and Frequencies

-SLDAY reports the number of days during the past twelve months that a child missed school due to illness or injury.
+For sample children between the ages of 5 and 17 and, starting in 2019, sample adults who were either enrolled in or attending school (SCHOOLNOW), SLDAYR reports the number of days during the past twelve months that they missed school due to illness or injury.

 The Field Representative's Manuals for 2001 forward noted that "number of school days missed" was part of a survey section relating to "the general health status of the child."
 The documentation for 1997 forward provided interviewers with no definition of "school" and no guidance on what constituted a school loss day due to illness or injury.